Set Build vs Virtual Production: Which Is Best For Your Brand?

 Weighing Up The Options

-The production method you take to create lifestyle product images will depend on your products themselves and the scope of your brief.
-Commissioning a custom set allows you far more creative options for your product compared to virtual production.
+The production method you take to create lifestyle product images will depend on your products and the scope of your brief.
+Commissioning a custom set allows you far more creative options compared to virtual production.
 However, your project may be better suited to virtual production due to budgets, particularly if variation in the lifestyle environments would be beneficial in your marketing.
+We can help recommend the production method that would fit best for your project, simply get in touch with our team.